Volunteer

 - Participate in special events and activities to encourage both children and adults to think about their place in the natural world and their role in conservation.

-- Learn about conservation projects around the world and help raise money to protect wild animals and wild places.
+- Learn about conservation projects around the world that protect wild animals and wild places.

-Length and Time Commitment: Zoo Crew volunteers must complete six hours of volunteering every month and assist with at least one special event per one-year period.
+Length and Time Commitment: Zoo Crew volunteers must complete on average four hours a month on Zoo Grounds outside of training time.
 After one year, Zoo Crew volunteers must be invited back to continue in the program.

 Requirements:

 Training: Zoo Crew training takes place once a year and teens are required to attend all four days of class.
-The 2025 training is scheduled for May 29th – June 1st (May 29th – 31st 8a-3p and June 1st 8a-11a).
+The 2026 training dates will take place over four day the last weekend in May.
 On the last day of class, all volunteers are required to pass a take home exam and interpret an animal artifact station for staff.
 Volunteer training covers topics such as conservation, species-specific natural history, interpretation techniques, Reid Park Zoo operations, safety procedures, and customer service and experience.
-Zoo Crew volunteers also receive the Zoo Crew Handbook that contains all volunteer and Zoo protocols.
-A $50 training fee is due on the first day of class.
+Zoo Crew volunteers also receive access to the Volunteer Policies & Procedures Manual that contains all volunteer and Zoo protocols.

-Dress Code: Zoo Crew volunteers must wear the assigned teal or lavender Zoo Crew t-shirt, khaki pants, shorts, or skirts (shorts and skirt must be fingertip length), closed-toe and heel shoes, and a name tag.
+Dress Code: Zoo Crew volunteers must wear the assigned volunteer shirt, sand khaki pants, shorts, or skirts (shorts and skirt must be fingertip length), closed-toe and heel shoes, and a name tag.
 Colognes, perfumes, and strong-smelling lotions are not allowed, and minimal jewelry is recommended.

 Community Engagement Volunteer (Family and Adult Assistance Program)